 Acronis also has full support and documentation/support for offline and even VSS backups, and since the backups are image based it is easy to save them locally, via the cloud, remotely, or otherwise, with some ability to do so automatically built into the software itself.

-ShadowProtect is a powerful backup tool which has a broad ability to search, manipulate, and of course backup and restore, EDB files.
+ShadowProtect is a powerful backup tool that has a broad ability to search, manipulate, and of course backup and restore EDB files.

 The base software is somewhat limited in regards to its granularity but, fortunately, they do offer a separate installation for ShadowProtect GRE – Granular Recovery for Exchange.

 This part of ShadowProtect is not installed on the Exchange Server itself, however, and must be installed on a client system running Outlook, from where it will access and handle EDB files.

 This can be both a pro and a con, but ultimately it means the software gains some flexibility in some situations but can also lose out in others, it totally depends on your environment and circumstance.